-Youth ages 5 – 18 progress through different Levels by passing skills assessments measuring their grasp of The First Tee Nine Core Values, life skills, and golf skills.
+Classes will have 10 – 15 students and will be divided into groups for a teacher/student ratio of 1:4.
+Youth ages 5 – 18 progress through different Levels by passing skills assessments called “Certification,” measuring their grasp of The Nine Core Values, Nine Healthy Habits, and golf skills.
 All participants ages 7+ start at the PLAYer level.
 The pinnacle of The First Tee is completing Ace Level certification.
 New for the Fall 2018 Sessions, we’ve incorporated Green and Red categories to help parents better choose the right Level of play for their child.
 Green indicates that the level of play is for participants who have completed 0 – 2 years in The First Tee.
 Red indicates that the level of play is for those participants who have completed 2+ years in The First Tee.
 For example:

 A participant who is 10 years old and has never been in a First Tee Class would register for a Green PLAYer session.